Research

 // ./examples/fromGeth.ts

-import { Common } from '@ethereumjs/common'
+import { createCommonFromGethGenesis } from '@ethereumjs/common'

 import { hexToBytes } from '@ethereumjs/util'

-import genesisJson from './genesisData/post-merge.json'
+import genesisJSON from './genesisData/post-merge.json'

 const genesisHash = hexToBytes('0x3b8fb240d288781d4aac94d3fd16809ee413bc99294a085798a589dae51ddd4a')

-// Load geth genesis json file into lets say `genesisJson` and optional `chain` and `genesisHash`
+// Load geth genesis JSON file into lets say `genesisJSON` and optional `chain` and `genesisHash`

 // If you don't have `genesisHash` while initiating common, you can later configure common (for e.g.